dksaunders/Password-Generator/README.md

 # Password-Generator
 I use this to ranomly generator memorable passwords using EFF's Diceware Word List.
+What?